JonasGessner/JGProgressHUD-SwiftUI/README.md

 JGProgressHUD-SwiftUI
 ---------------

-This is a lightweight and easy-to-use SwiftUI wrapper for [JGProgressHUD](https://github.com/JonasGessner/JGProgressHUD), giving you access to the large and proven feature-set of JGProgressHUD.
-Supports iOS, macCatalyst and tvOS.
+This is a lightweight and easy-to-use SwiftUI wrapper for [JGProgressHUD](https://github.com/JonasGessner/JGProgressHUD), giving you access to the large and proven feature set of JGProgressHUD.
+Supports iOS, macCatalyst and tvOS 14.0+.
 <p align="center">
 <img src="https://github.com/JonasGessner/JGProgressHUD/raw/master/Examples/Screenshots/Presentation.png" style='height: 100%; width: 100%; object-fit: contain'/>
 </p>